 Not all domain names follow the same formula, and while .com domains make up for 46.5% of all global websites, that still leaves plenty of room for other domain name types like .org and .net.
 Overall, the most common types of domain names include:

 A top level domain is exactly what it sounds like: a type of domain name which is at the top level of the internet’s domain name system.
-There are over a thousand TLDs available but the most common include .com, .org, .net and .edu.
+There are over a thousand TLDs available but the most common include .com, .org, .net, and .edu.

 The official list of TLDs is maintained by an organization called the Internet Assigned Numbers Authority (IANA) and can be viewed here.
 IANA notes that the list of TLDs also includes ccTLDs and gTLDs, which we’ll talk about next.

 ccTLDs use just two letters and are based upon international country codes, such as .us for the United States and .jp for Japan.
-They’re often used by companies which are building dedicated sites for specific regions and can be a good way of signaling to users that they’ve arrived at the right place.
+They’re often used by companies that are building dedicated sites for specific regions and can be a good way of signaling to users that they’ve arrived at the right place.

-While the above-mentioned domain categories are the most frequent, there are other variations that you can run into.
+While the above-mentioned domain name categories are the most frequent, there are other variations that you can run into.

 You’ve probably seen these domain names before.
 We’re talking about a domain that sits directly below a top-level domain name.
 We’re not going to get too technical here because it’s easier to show with examples, particularly when it comes to country codes.

-For example, British companies occasionally use .co.uk instead of .com, and it’s a perfect example of a second level domain.
-Another second level domain is .gov.uk, which is often used by governmental institutions, and .ac.uk, which is used by academic institutions and universities.
+For example, British companies occasionally use .co.uk instead of .com, and it’s a perfect example of a second-level domain.
+Another second-level domain is .gov.uk, which is often used by governmental institutions, and .ac.uk, which is used by academic institutions and universities.

 Subdomains are useful because they don’t require webmasters to purchase an additional domain name to create divisions within their site.
-Instead, they’re able to create a subdomain which effectively points to a specific directory on the server.
+Instead, they’re able to create a subdomain that effectively points to a specific directory on the server.
 This can be super useful for campaign sites and other types of web content that should be kept separate from the main site.

 For example, Facebook uses developers.facebook.com to provide specific information for web and app developers who want to use the Facebook API.
 Another great example is support.google.com

-Different name providers use different systems and so while this answer covers what the process typically looks like, it may differ slightly depending on the provider.
+Different name providers utilize different systems and so while this answer covers what the process typically looks like, it may differ slightly depending on the provider.
 For more in-depth coverage, you can check out our domain buying guide.